prahladyeri/prahladyeri.github.io/_posts/2024-10-21-ditch-asana-top-open-source-project-mgmt-tools.md

    - **Overview**: Wekan is an open source kanban board that allows teams to manage tasks visually.
 It’s a direct competitor to Trello but is completely open source.
    - **Why Use It**: Wekan provides all the essential features of a kanban board, with the added benefit of being customizable to fit your workflow.

-## Tips for Choosing the Right Tool
+## Tips for choosing the right tool

 Choosing the right open source project management tool can make a significant difference in your team's productivity.
 Here are some tips to help you decide: